 In accordance with the Family Education Rights and Privacy Act of 1974 (P. L. 9-380) as amended (P. L. 93-568-Buckley Amendment), persons of any age who attend a postsecondary educational institution that receives federal funding are hereby informed of the right to inspect and review their official education records.
 Bossier Parish Community College considers attendance to begin on the first day of classes.
 Students should submit to the Registrar or another appropriate College official written requests that identify the record(s) they wish to inspect.
 If the records are not maintained by the College official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

-BPCC assumes that all students are independent unless the parents document dependence.
-Parents may so document by showing that the student is listed as a dependent on the parents' latest income tax return.
-Additionally, the Student Information Release Form must be completed; otherwise, only the student may review his or her records.
+BPCC assumes that all student are independent unless the parents document dependence.
+Parents may so document by showing that the student is listed as a dependent on the parentsí latest income tax return.
+Additionally, all students are encouraged to fill out the FERPA Access Code Form at the time of admission to the College.
+If the form is not delivered in person, a copy of a state or federal ID must be submitted with this form when emailed or faxed.

 BPCC is responsible for maintaining student records and supervising the release of any information on its students.
 All records that contain information directly relating to a student and are maintained by BPCC or by a party acting for the institution are considered part of the student's permanent record.
 The academic records at BPCC are housed in the Registrar's Office.
 The discipline records are housed in the Office of the Vice Chancellor for Student Services.
 The Campus Police Log is housed in the office of the Director of Campus Security.
 These records are used only for specified purposes.
 BPCC is committed to protect the right of privacy for all its students.
 When records are no longer pertinent to the student or the College, they are destroyed as indicated by College policy.
 Students are provided annual notification of FERPA rights in the Student Handbook.
 The College cannot deny a student access to his/her records, but may deny a student a copy of his/her education records when the student has an unpaid financial obligation to the College or an unresolved disciplinary action against him/her.